davidlj95/ngx/CONTRIBUTING.md

 ### Pull requests

-Happy to see you want to provide some code 🥰
+Happy to see you want to provide some code or docs 🥰

 Search first there is no open (or closed) pull request already in [GitHub Pull Requests] page to avoid duplicating efforts.
 If there's none, feel free to open yours.